Laurence Sullivan

 Northumbria University

-My PhD is funded by the Leverhulme Trust as part of the three-year Major Project, 'Writing Doctors: Representation and Medical Personality ca. 1660-1832'.
+My PhD was funded by the Leverhulme Trust as part of the four-year Major Project, 'Writing Doctors: Representation and Medical Personality ca. 1660-1832'.

-My thesis is titled: 'Every Woman Her Own Doctress': Literary Portrayals of Lay Woman Practitioners on the Stage and Page in Eighteenth-Century Britain.
+My thesis is titled: 'Every Woman Her Own Physician': Literary Portrayals of Lay Women Medical Practitioners on the Page and Stage in Eighteenth-Century Britain.

 More information about the project can be found here: on the Writing Doctors website.